xaur/decred-proposals/decred-dex-rfp-analysis.md

 # Analysis of Decred DEX proposal

-Collection of pros and cons for the [RFP: Decred Decentralized Exchange Infrastructure ](https://proposals.decred.org/proposals/5431da8ff4eda8cdbf8f4f2e08566ffa573464b97ef6d6bae78e749f27800d3a).
+Personal collection of pros and cons for the [RFP: Decred Decentralized Exchange Infrastructure ](https://proposals.decred.org/proposals/5431da8ff4eda8cdbf8f4f2e08566ffa573464b97ef6d6bae78e749f27800d3a).

+@bee: I tried to give it a fair judgement but not claiming any neutrality.
+Contributions are welcome: I'll do my best to look from different perspectives and accept any changes I find reasonable.

 ## Pros